Triglycerides

 Do triglycerides impact my health?

 If we consume too much fat or sugar, leading to greater production and storage of triglycerides, the liver may struggle to keep up with the demand for storing and distributing them.
-Unfortunately, this can lead to a buildup of triglycerides in the liver, also known as fatty liver disease.
-To try to remove triglycerides from the liver, it puts them into the blood.
+Unfortunately, this can lead to a buildup of triglycerides in the liver.
+This may also lead to steatotic liver disease.
+To try to remove triglycerides from the liver, the body moves them into the blood.
 However this creates another threat to your health since high levels of triglycerides in the blood have been linked to an increased risk of heart disease and stroke.

 How do I manage my triglyceride intake?